 Management of funds is a common issue for a lot of construction owners/firms, and the number of issues it could create is worrying.
 The only solution that can be found for such issues in addition to "getting an ongoing flow of cash" (which may not be possible in certain situations) is to maintain an open credit line for business to cover "worst-case scenario" or to make it through the period of uncertainty between the time your bills are due, and the project is completed and completed and paid for.

 There is a shortage of highly skilled workers for every stage throughout the construction process, which has now become a major problem.
 Particularly during times of pandemics, crises can cause delays in the planned date of completion of construction projects.
 The lack of instruction for construction workers hinders the time and quality of construction.
 Concentrated attention is required to increase the skill and knowledge of construction workers.

 8. Struggle to pass multiple clearances

-The successful completion of any project requires multiple permits from various authorised authorities.
-Electrical power, environmental control protection of the environment, land service, utilisation and so on. are some of the areas in which clearances are necessary.
+The successful completion of any project requires multiple permits from various authorized authorities.
+Electrical power, environmental control protection of the environment, land service, utilization and so on. are some of the areas in which clearances are necessary.
 Even if builders complete their work in the timeframe they have planned, delays in getting the necessary clearances could cause a delay in the transfer of the project to the purchasers.